-To make new bitmaps, make sure they are less than 128 by 128 pixels and save them in 24-bit BMP format!
-They must be in 24-bit format, even if they are not 24-bit color as that is the easiest format for the Arduino to decode.
-You can rotate images using the setRotation() procedure.
+To make new bitmaps, make sure they are less than 160 by 80 pixels and save them in 24-bit BMP format!
+They must be in 24-bit format, even if they are not 24-bit color as that is the easiest format for the Arduino.
+You can rotate images using the setRotation() procedure bmpDraw(bmpfilename, x, y);